jwilger/kookaburra/README.markdown

 Starting with 0.15.0, we are treating the previous versions as a spike.
 They were really useful for learning about the approach, but the code has enough design flaws that its best just to toss it.

-As of right now, 0.15.0 **probably will not work for you**.
-If you want to use Kookaburra in an app right now, look at the latest 0.14.x release.
-There is a "v0.14.x" branch in the git repository, and any updates to that branch will also get a gem release on rubygems.org.
-Be warned, however, that the API is almost certainly going to have some significant changes in the very near future (hey, it *is* 0.x software, after all!).

----

-**The remainder of this README is almost certainly out of date compared to master and 0.15.0 and up release versions.
-It will be updated once there is a usable 0.15.x release.**

----

 ## Installation ##